straightway/testing/README.md

 This kotlin library makes it more convenient to write unit tests using JUnit 5 in kotlin.
-It provides a flow syntax interface for expectations (similar to NUnits Expect syntax), which is far better readable than the JUnit asserts..
+It provides a flow syntax interface for expectations (similar to NUnits Expect syntax), which is far better readable than the JUnit asserts.
+And it supports behaviour driven development style tests (BDD, Given-When-Then schema).

 ## Status